janelia-flyem/libdvid-cpp/README.md

 ## TODO

-* Add Python bindings
+* Expand support for sparse volumes and ROI datatypes

-* Expand support to more datatype instances in DVID (like sparse volumes) and handling DVID meta-data
+* Better handling of DVID metadata and verification of interface versions